From Yahoo to Tumblr to Wikipedia, there is no shortage of websites that are using the PHP programming language in some way

 The array data type allows you to store multiple related values.
-For example, an array could store a list of names of students going on a field trip at school, or a list of shoes sold at a local shoe store.
+For example, an array could store a list of names of students going on a field trip at school.
 Here are the main topics you should cover when learning about arrays:

 - How to create an array